kcp-dev/kcp/docs/content/en/GOALS.md

 ### Process

 Right now we are interested in assessing how these goals fit within the larger ecosystem.
-The [investigations directory](https://github.com/kcp-dev/kcp/tree/main/docs/content/en/investigations) is where we will capture specific deep dive details.

 ### Terminology